pmachata/dwgrep/doc/syntax.rst

 sequence is pushed to TOS *in addition* to whatever was already there--nothing is removed.

-Of particular interest is interplay between alternation and capture, which allows easy and syntactically familiar construction of sequence literals::
+Of particular interest is interplay between ALT-list and capture, which allows easy and syntactically familiar construction of sequence literals::